Leave a Message

 Experts predict a balanced market in 2025.
 While interest rates remain higher than during the pandemic boom, inventory is slowly rising, giving buyers more options.
 Home values are expected to appreciate modestly—steady growth rather than rapid spikes.

-With Compass’ forecasting tools and Sallie Simmons’ neighborhood-level insight, clients get both the macro and micro view.
+With Compass’s forecasting tools and Sallie Simmons’ neighborhood-level insight, clients get both the macro and micro view.
 Sallie helps buyers time purchases strategically and guides sellers on when to list for maximum impact.

 What should sellers in Denver expect in 2025?